-Students who want to pursue careers in forensic anthropology with a specialization in forensic archaeology should strongly consider undergraduate majors in anthropology or archaeology.
+Aspiring forensic anthropologists with an interest in forensic archaeology should strongly consider undergraduate majors in anthropology or archaeology.
 Specializations in physical or biological anthropology are recommended for admission by some master's degree programs.
-However, for students whose schools don't offer these majors, an undergraduate degree in biology, chemistry, math or forensic science can also provide solid preparation.
+However, for students whose schools do not offer these majors, an undergraduate degree in biology, chemistry, math, or forensic science can also provide solid preparation.

 In many cases, students who are accepted to graduate programs in forensic anthropology have completed internships as undergraduates.
 Typical settings include archaeological excavation sites, law enforcement agencies, and medical examiners' offices.

 Step 2: Complete a Master's Degree Program

-The next step toward becoming a forensic anthropologist specializing in forensic archaeology is to earn a master's degree.
 Admission to forensic anthropology master's degree programs tends to be highly competitive, and they are typically designed to prepare students for doctoral programs.
 However, graduates could also qualify for some jobs in settings such as law enforcement agencies, medical examiners' offices and crime labs.
-A master's degree program in general anthropology can also provide good preparation for this career if it includes solid training in topics like physical anthropology, osteology and statistics.
+A master's degree program in general anthropology can provide good preparation for this career if it includes solid training in topics like physical anthropology, osteology, and statistics.

 - Publish completed research.
 This advice is particularly important for those who plan to apply to doctoral programs.
 Publications demonstrate a PhD candidate's preparedness for independent research.